LinkedIn for PhDs: 5 Reasons Why You Need It Now

 Yes, we know.
 Networking can be rough, especially if you (like many academics) skew towards the quiet and introverted side of things.

-However, that’s all the more reason to start networking on LinkedIn.
+However, that’s all the more reason to start networking on LinkedIn, and why LinkedIn for PhDs is so important.

 If you have a specific job or company in mind, search for employees on LinkedIn and send them a friendly message.
 Ask them if they’d be open to a quick (20-minute) phone call about their job and its requirements.

-You will be was surprised by how many people say yes.
+You will be surprised by how many people say yes.

 Important side note here: LinkedIn connections work differently from Facebook friend requests.
 On Facebook, you can send a request to anyone unless they’ve altered their privacy settings to disallow this.

 But on LinkedIn, you need some kind of previous association with someone to connect with them.
 Typically, all it takes is an email exchange or a mutual connection with that person.
-However, unlike Facebook, you can’t contact complete strangers out of the blue.
+However, unlike Facebook, you can’t, in general, contact complete strangers out of the blue.

-Start building your LinkedIn network now.
+All the more reason to start building your PhD LinkedIn profile and LinkedIn network now.
 If you do, entire planes of employment opportunity will be revealed to you.
 Or, at the very least, you’ll expand your networking opportunities and learn a lot about potential job options.

 5. Monitor the LinkedIn Jobs Board